Sampling by averaging: A multiscale approach to score estimation: Additional numerical experiments

 \subsection{Stability across hyperparameter values}

-Our algorithms demonstrate robustness and stability across a broad range of hyperparameter values, as shown in tables \ref{tab:ablation_hyperparameter_stability_1}-\ref{tab:ablation_hyperparameter_stability_4}.
+Our algorithms demonstrate robustness and stability across a broad range of hyperparameter values, as shown in Figures \ref{fig:ablation_hyperparameter_stability_1} and \ref{fig:ablation_hyperparameter_stability_4}.
 These results suggest that while some tuning is beneficial, our methods do not require highly sensitive or exhaustive hyperparameter optimisation.